teslamate-org/teslamate/website/docs/integrations/Node-RED.md

 docker-compose stop node-red
 docker-compose start node-red
 ```
+## Import Flows

 ## MQTT
-If you are using the standard MQTT docker configuration, then after you import the flows Node-RED should automatically connect.
-Otherwise, open the ????node, select the ???? icon in the panel, edit the MQTT server's parameters, save and Deploy.
+If you are using the standard MQTT docker configuration as per the Teslamate installation guide, after you import the flows Node-RED should automatically connect.
+Otherwise, open the `teslamate/cars/1/#` node in the Car Dashboard flow, select the pencil icon next to the `Server` field in the panel, then edit the MQTT server's parameters, click Update, Done and Deploy.
 ## Telegram
-TBC

-Download the Node-RED flows export here to import into your instance:
+To enter your Telegram Bot's parameters:
+- Double-click the `Status Messages` Telegram node in the Notifications flow, then click the pencil icon next to the `Bot` name.
+- Replace the `Bot` field with the name of your Telegram bot
+- Fill the `Token` field with the value that you copied from setting up your bot.
+- Click the `Update`, then `Done` buttons.
+- Double-click the `Format messages` node in the Notifications flow
+- Replace the value for `chatId` with the chatId that you obtained setting up the bot.
+- Click `Done`
+- Click `Deploy` to re-deploy your flows.
+"Connected" should now display beneath the `Status Messages` node.